Share this blog

 There are strong indicators that travelers globally are more concerned about the footprint they leave.
 Surveys by Booking.com, Virtuoso, and the UNWTO all reveal that a high percentage of people who want to travel are seeking more sustainable destinations, accommodation providers investing in sustainability, and methods by which they can offset their travel.

-It was noticeable that Conde Nast Traveller, one of the most prestigious travel magazines in Europe and North America, published its first-ever 'Sustainability" issue in October 2020.
+It was noticeable that Conde Nast Traveler, one of the most prestigious travel magazines in Europe and North America, published its first-ever 'Sustainability" issue in October 2020.

 The Majestic Piton Mountains overlooking the sea